Jordan 191: Background

-Eddie Jordan was an Irishman who had achieved some success in British Formula 3 as a driver until he recognised he had reached the peak of his career and then set up a racing team.
+Eddie Jordan was an Irish racing driver who had achieved some success in British Formula 3 but moved into team ownership after recognising he had reached the peak of his own racing career.
 His team, Eddie Jordan Racing (EJR), ran initially in Formula Ford and steadily progressed through the motorsport tiers.
 In 1988 EJR ran a pair of F3000 cars for Johnny Herbert and Martin Donnelly and the following year won the F3000 championship with Jean Alesi.

 Jordan then established Jordan Grand Prix with a view to entering Formula One and hired Gary Anderson to design his team's first Formula One chassis.
 Anderson had previously worked for Reynard and had designed that manufacturer's F3000 car.
 He would carry out design work on what was eventually designated the 191 in between F3000 racing weekends, during which he would engineer EJR's F3000 race cars.

 Design and development

 Anderson was the leader of a team of three that were involved in the design of the 191 car; Andrew Green worked on the suspension, Mark Smith did the gearbox and this left Anderson the task of the bodywork and aerodynamics.
 The car had a tidy form with a raised nose and a drooping rear diffuser.
 Originally designed for the Judd V8, the 191 ended up being powered by a Cosworth-Ford HB V8 engine, Jordan having arranged a customer supply after fortuitously making contact with a senior executive at Cosworth.

 On the sponsorship front, after failed negotiations with the cigarette brand Camel that had sponsored Jordan's F3000 team, Jordan signed 7 Up, a soft drink company, as the team's major sponsor.
 The 7 Up corporate colour was green and this tied in with that of the Japanese camera film company Fuji.
 After Eddie Jordan approached the company, terms were agreed and Fuji also joined as a sponsor.
+Jordan also gained sponsorship from the Irish Tourism Board as he knew that the Irish government was trying to get technology companies to base themselves in Ireland, pitching to them "Look, here’s a country that is renowned for things like potatoes, butter, Guinness.
+It’s going to be a lot easier for you to advertise yourselves if you associate with an F1 team – it’s the pinnacle of technology".

 By November 1990, the 191 was complete and its first test run was conducted by John Watson at the Silverstone circuit.
 The initial feedback was relatively favourable and further testing was completed at the Paul Ricard circuit in France.
 The team's drivers had been selected; they were to be the experienced Italian Andrea de Cesaris and Belgian Bertrand Gachot.

 A total of seven 191 chassis were built across the year; one was destroyed in an accident at the British Grand Prix.